UNCLASSIFIED (U)

 (1) (U) Verify Identity: Request to see a valid passport, driver’s license, or any other U.S. Government-issued photo I.D.
 Verify the applicant’s identity by matching the facial image of the individual with the photograph in the passport and/or other identity documents, or in Customer Profile Management System (CPMS) via the USCIS Person Centric Query Service (PCQS) in the CCD (see 9 FAM 202.2-6, subparagraph c(1) below, for PCQS guidance);

-(2) Unavailable
+(2) Unavailable.

 (3) (U) Verify Time Outside the United States: Determine that at the time of I-131A fee payment the applicant has not been absent from the United States for more than 1 continuous year for lost, stolen or destroyed/mutilated LPR cards, or beyond the validity of their reentry permit not to exceed 2 years.
 If the applicant had a valid reentry permit that was lost, stolen, or destroyed/mutilated, then the applicant can be issued a boarding foil for up to 2 years from the date the reentry permit was approved.
 Request to see a passport showing pertinent entry and exit stamps and and/or airline tickets that show when the applicant departed the United States.
-You must also run a check of entry/exit records through ADIS (see 9 FAM 202.2-6, subparagraph c(2)) below.
+Also run a check of entry/exit records through ADIS (see 9 FAM 202.2-6, subparagraph c(2)) below.
 If time outside the United States is longer than permitted, the applicant may be eligible to apply for an SB-1 visa to return to the United States.
 If the applicant does not qualify for the boarding foil and decides to apply for a SB-1, a note should be added to the LPR boarding foil application case file, indicating that the individual will apply for an SB-1 visa.
 If the individual has filed an application to abandon LPR status (Form I-407), which can be verified in CIS 2 and/or CLAIMS 3 via PCQS, you may not issue the applicant a boarding foil;

 (4) (U) Documenting Lost or Stolen Form I-551: Generally, an applicant requesting a boarding foil due to a Form I-551 that was lost or stolen should present a police report (if applicable and available) documenting when the Form I-551 was lost or stolen; and

-(5) Unavailable
+(5) Unavailable.

-(6) Unavailable
+(6) Unavailable.

 i.
 (U) Issuance: If you can determine that the applicant is qualified, you may issue the LPR temporary proof of status in the form of a boarding foil.